JuliaInterop/MATLAB.jl/README.md

 ## MATLAB.jl

-The `MATLAB.jl` package provides an interface for using [MATLAB™](http://www.mathworks.com/products/matlab/) from the [Julia language](http://julialang.org).
+The `MATLAB.jl` package provides an interface for using [MATLAB™](http://www.mathworks.com/products/matlab/) from [Julia](http://julialang.org).
+In other words, this package allows users to call MATLAB functions within Julia, thus making it easy to use the sheer number of toolboxes available in MATLAB.

 You cannot use `MATLAB.jl` without having purchased and installed a copy of MATLAB™ from [MathWorks](http://www.mathworks.com/).
 This package is available free of charge and in no way replaces or alters any functionality of MathWorks's MATLAB product.

-[Julia](http://julialang.org) is a technical computing language.
-This package allows users to call MATLAB functions from within Julia, thus making it easier to use the sheer amount of toolboxes available in MATLAB.

 ## Overview